 Svalbard expert Sisse Brimberg has photographed more than 50 stories for National Geographic and National Geographic Traveler magazines.
 She has spent most of her career working in Asia, Europe, shooting stories from the Arctic and Scandinavia to Italy and France.

 Sisse has been awarded prizes by Pictures of the Year International, the National Press Photographers Association, White House Press Photographers Association, and Communication.

 Longyearbyen is the largest settlement in Svalbard with a population of about 2000, named after its founder, American industrialist John Munro Longyear.
-Upon arrival we will transfer to the hotel for an introduction and pre-workshop briefing, conducted by Sisse Brimberg and Christian Nørgaard.
+Upon arrival, a transfer to the hotel will be waiting for you.

 In the evenings, Sisse Brimberg will conduct workshops and share some fascinating knowledge about Svalbard, accumulated over the years of photographing landscapes and wildlife for National Geographic.